jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## High Point of Democracy

-> “the democratic principle… reached its culmination about 1850.” \>
+- “the democratic principle… reached its culmination about 1850.”

-> *Atlantic Monthly* - The high tide of faith in democracy in the United
+- *Atlantic Monthly*

-> States was reached at mid-century in the 1800s; thereafter it ebbed
+- **The high tide of faith in democracy in the United States was reached at mid-century in the 1800s; thereafter it ebbed**

 ## Immigrants